wtistang/LibertyGettingStarted-Lab/README_ori.md

     <kbd>![image135](./images/media/image135.png)</kbd>

 5. Switch to the terminal window where tail command is running.
-You can see messages that the application deployment has taken place, the application simpleweb application has been started and is available at **http://rhel9-base.gym..lan:9080/simpleweb/**.
+You can see messages that the application deployment has taken place, the application simpleweb application has been started and is available at **http://rhel9-base.gym..lan:9080/simpleweb/**.  <br>
     Be aware that Liberty defined the context root based on the name of the WAR file as **"/simpleweb"**.

     <kbd>![image136](./images/media/image136.png)</kbd>